ScottRobbins/OptimizationApp/README.md

 # CS4900 Optimization App

 ###Description
-An app written in Swift to record and execute a handful of linear optimization algorithms with the ability to select certain variables.
+An app written in Swift to execute a handful of linear optimization algorithms with the ability to select certain variables.
 Afterward you can see your results, informational graphs, and compare your results to running on our server.

 ###Author
 Scott Robbins - ssrobbi@bgsu.edu